Tim’s triumphant challenge makes a difference on Ward 9!

 The team also purchased a Step-By-Step; a simple communication aid that can help a client request, comment, joke with staff or give instructions using recorded speech.
 This is very important for clients with emerging communication as it gives them access to opportunities to start interactions with others by choice.
 These types of devices are also helpful for clients who have more complex AAC systems who need something simpler for certain situations.

 Early on in a client’s journey, therapy staff need to assess reactions to different stimuli, and so the team chose to purchase a sensory light for this purpose.
-This light has been specially adapted so that it can be activated by a A sensory light projects patterns on a wall sensitive switch for those with significantly limited mobility and causes a bright moving light, encouraging a response.
+This light has been specially adapted so that it can be activated by a sensitive switch for those with significantly limited mobility and causes a bright moving light, encouraging a response.
 This can be particularly helpful for people who have lost their hearing or have limited or otherwise affected hearing as a result of their brain injury.
 It may also assist the team in learning how much eye sight a person has.
 Since receiving the light, the ward has used it as a stimulus for hand/eye co-ordination, as cause and effect to support learning and gain or extend attention, and even as a disco ball for dancing and singing!
 One patient reported that “it makes it more fun in the therapy sessions”.

 BCHC Charity would like to say a huge thank you to Tim Hartill for raising these funds to make a huge difference to Ward 9.
 “With the current global health crisis we are celebrating the heroes of the NHS, but to me, they’ve always been heroes”, says Tim.